NASCAR Xfinity Series at Road America

-The Road America 180 was a NASCAR Xfinity Series race that has taken place at Road America since 2010.
-The race has been a standalone race for the series except for in 2021 and 2022 when the NASCAR Cup Series had a race at the track on the same weekend as the Xfinity Series race.
+The Road America 180 was a NASCAR Xfinity Series (now NASCAR O’Reilly Auto Parts Series) race that was taken place at Road America from 2010 until 2023.
+The race was a standalone race for the series except for 2021 and 2022 when the NASCAR Cup Series had a race at the track on the same weekend.

-Since its inception, the race has featured highly competitive races and is considered one of the most unpredictable races of the season.

 History

 The track held its first Xfinity event in 2010 after the Milwaukee Mile's race was moved to the track.
 Road America had held a Grand National (now NASCAR Cup Series) race in the 1956 that was won by Tim Flock.
 Carl Edwards won the inaugural 50-lap race, named the Bucyrus 200, after holding off Canadian road course ringers, Jacques Villeneuve and Ron Fellows.

 In 2011, the Bucyrus 200 was won by Reed Sorenson after a confusing series of events in which numerous drivers either crashed, were penalized, or ran out of gas.
 This was the first Xfinity Series race to require three green-white-checker finish attempts, extending the race to 57 laps.
 Michael McDowell was leading until he ran out of fuel on the first GWC-finish attempt, handing the lead to Justin Allgaier.
 A caution came out on the final lap which forced the race to end under yellow.
 Just after the yellow came out, Allgaier slowed down after running out of gas.
 When the dust settled, Ron Fellows appeared to have won the race, but, after a 10-minute delay, NASCAR determined that Fellows had made a pass on leader Reed Sorenson after a final-lap caution came out, handing the win to Sorenson and dropping Fellows to second.